p-ranav/hypergrep/doc/USAGE.md

 ### Limiting File Size

 If you want to filter out files over a certain size, you can use `--max-filesize` to provide a file size specification.
 The input accepts suffixes of form `K`, `M` or `G`.
-If no suffix is provided the input is treated as bytes e.g.,
+If no suffix is provided the input is treated as bytes e.g., the following search filters out any files over 30 bytes in size.

 ![max_file_size](images/max_file_size.png)